OguzPastirmaci/misc/cluster-resize.md

+# Resizing a GPU cluster on Oracle Cloud Infrastructure

 Instead of destroying and applying each time that you need to change the number of nodes in a cluster, using the below commands is an easier way to manage the cluster from the bastion.

 All of the following commands can be run from the bastion instance.
 Currently, you have a total limit of 5 A100 80GB nodes in your tenancy.